 Header Bidding vs Exchange Bidding: CPM Rates

-The CPM in open Auctions, like exchange bidding is decided by the price the buyer is willing to pay and the number of buyers there are.
-The more the demand is, higher is the hike on price and the buyers and willing to pay much more than they would regularly.
+The CPM in open Auctions, like exchange bidding, is decided by the price the buyer is willing to pay and the number of buyers there are.
+The more the demand is, the higher is the hike in price and the buyers and willing to pay much more than they would regularly.
 If it is the first look type, the buyers pay quite a premium price but the fill rates decrease.
 However, if it is the regular type, the prices are usually double.
-Their have been reports that suggest a 30%- 60% increase in revenue, prior to the use of header bidding.
-Though for that, one has to put in efforts, and work with the ideal number of header bidding partners, and track them to keep the good ones and drop the bad ones, and in the process not neglect site latency.
+There have been reports that suggest a 30%- 60% increase in revenue, before the use of header bidding.
+Though for that, one has to put in the effort, work with the ideal number of header bidding partners, track them to keep the good ones and drop the bad ones, and in the process not neglect site latency.
 Pubmatic has seen gains as high as 50% on their publisher’s sites, owing to the latter.
 Exchange bidding also puts Google’s Ad Exchange buyers to bid higher on impressions and thus publishers who have enabled Exchange bidding can see a significant increase in overall ad revenue.

 Header Bidding vs Exchange Bidding: Working Process